duanbing/xchain-rust-crypto/README.md

 * [x] hash/aes/encoder
 * [x] address and mnemonic
 * [x] ecdsa
-* [x] ecies, supported but is not compatible with go-ecies due to different AES.
+* [x] ecies, supported but is not compatible with go-ecies due to different AES used.
 * [ ] schnorr and BLS multi-sig
 * [ ] bulletproofs
 * [ ] HD Wallet(BIP32)